eekevall/Rockbuster-Python_Analysis/README.md

 * Do sales figures vary between geographic regions?

 ### Tools
-The SQL analysis was carried out using PostgreSQL in pgAdmin 4.
+The SQL analysis was carried out using PostgreSQL in pgAdmin 4.<br>
-The results of the queiries were exported to Excel and analysed in Tableau.
+The results of the queiries were exported to Excel and analysed in Tableau.<br>
-The final presentation was compiled in Keynote and converted to a PDF.
+The final presentation was compiled in Keynote and converted to a PDF.<br>

 ### Data
 The Rockbuster project brief and dataset were provided by Career Foundry: <br>